OsmosysSoftware/osmo-x/apps/api/docs/development-setup.md

    npm run start:dev
    ```

-Osmo-Notify will now be running locally at `http://localhost:3000`.
+OsmoX will now be running locally at `http://localhost:3000`.